Guide: Plan Your Grand Cayman Visit

 8. Play a Round of Golf

-From novice to advanced, those who love to golf can find the only 18-hole championship golf course in the Cayman Islands at the North Sound Golf Club.
+From novice to advanced, those who love to golf can find the only 18-hole championship golf course in the Cayman Islands at North Sound Golf Club.
 At the Ritz-Carlton, Grand Cayman, golf enthusiasts enjoy a nine-hole course designed by Greg Norman.
 Whichever course you choose, you will experience lush tropical landscapes complete with sunbathing iguanas and distracting water views.

-9. Get back to Nature
+9. Get back to nature

 Shifting away from the scenic beaches, Grand Cayman is lush with majestic flora and fauna.
 Take a stroll through the Queen Elizabeth II Royal Botanic Park in North Side where tropical indigenous plants flourish throughout.
 It is here where guests can also catch a glimpse of the freely roaming and endangered Blue Iguana that is endemic to Cayman Islands.